-- a. a statement from the student explaining how they were affected during the assessment task; - b. a statement about how the student's performance during the assessment task may have been affected.
-The dates featured on the illness evidence must cover the actual date of the assessment task and all subsequent absences until the task is completed. - c.
+- a. a statement from the student explaining how they were affected during the assessment task; or why they were unable to attend or submit the task - b. a statement about how the student's performance during the assessment task may have been affected.
+The dates featured on any illness evidence (eg: hospital discharge paper or medical certificate) must cover the actual date of the assessment task and all subsequent absences until the task is completed. - c.
 In cases of misadventure, evidence from other sources (e.g. Police statements and/or statutory declarations explaining how the student's performance in the assessment task may have been affected) should be provided with the date and time of the occurrence and subsequent events.
 The dates featured on the misadventure evidence must cover the actual date of the assessment task and all subsequent absences until the task is completed.